cocos/cocos-docs/en/sdk/sdkbox.md

 ![sdkbox](sdkbox/logo.png)

 __SDKBox__ is a free tool for mobile game developers that aids in easily integrating popular social services and other SDKs with just a few lines of code.
-All services are rigorously tested and officially certified.
-Supports nearly 30 types of SDKS such as Apple and Google's IAP purchases.
+Support for nearly 30 SDKs such as Apple and Google's IAP In-App Purchases, all SDKs are rigorously tested and officially certified.
+SDKBox currently only supports Android and iOS.
 Please visit [SDKBox's Homepage](http://www.sdkbox.com/) for more information.

 ## Integration SDKBox